justincy/signs-of-the-second-coming/synonyms/README.md

 # Possibilities

-* "Heavens shake" and "Stars fall from heaven"
+* "Heavens shake", "Stars fall from heaven", "Stars refuse their light"
 * "Temple of God was opened" and "Curtain of heaven unfolded as a scroll"
+* "Angel sounds his trump", "Trump of God shall sound", "7: seven thunders; mystery of God finished", "Angels sound a trumpet"